azhirnov/FrameGraph/extensions/Readme.md

 ## Scene
 Work in progress.

-## GLSL Trace
-Standalone library (only glslang is required), that adds shader trace recording into glslang AST.

 ## Pipeline Compiler
 Intergrated into FrameGraph and add ability to compile glsl shaders and generates shader reflection.<br/>
 Can produce debuggable shaders using GLSLTrace library.